+\xhdr{\rebuttal{Performance of the gating model}} The performance of GraphMETRO depends in part on how effectively the gating model can identify distribution shifts from the transform functions.
+Some functions, like adding node feature noise and extracting random subgraphs, are inherently disentangled, making it easy for the gating model to differentiate between these distributions.
+Other functions, such as dropping paths and dropping edges, may be more similar, but the method remains robust as long as each expert produces the corresponding invariant representation.
+More complex combinations of transforms pose a greater challenge for the gating model's expressiveness.
+To address this, initializing the gating model with a pre-trained model from a diverse dataset may enhance its ability to predict mixtures, improving performance on unseen graphs.

-\xhdr{\rebuttal{In-depth comparison with invariant learning methods}} An interesting view to see the innovation of GraphMETRO is that it breaks the typical invariant learning formulation, which assumes the data is manipulated by the environment variables which are then ``decoded'' into multiple environments.
-Instead, GraphMETRO sees the distribution shifts on an instance as a mixture, which is represented by the score vector output by the gating function over the basis of the transform functions.
-In other words, GraphMETRO can produce infinite environments as the elements in the score vector are continuous.
-Once we limit the output domain of the gating function into, \eg binary \{0, 1\}, GraphMETRO can also produce a limited number of environments, \ie if we categorize the instances based on the score vector, which covers the environment construction in invariant learning.
-Moreover, as mentioned, we propose the concept of referential invariant representation with a base model $\xi_0$, which is also different from previous works on invariant learning.
+\xhdr{\rebuttal{Comparison with invariant learning methods}} GraphMETRO differs from traditional invariant learning, where environments are constructed using environment variables.
+Instead, GraphMETRO views distribution shifts on an instance as a mixture, represented by the score vector from the gating function.
+This approach enables the creation of infinite environments, as the score vector is continuous.
+When restricting the gating function to binary outputs, GraphMETRO can simulate finite environments, akin to the environment construction in invariant learning.
+Additionally, the concept of referential invariant representation using the base model $\xi_0$ sets GraphMETRO apart from previous invariant learning approaches.